abhikainthla/OLX-Clone/Vishal/README.md

 No installation is required; simply visit the OLX Rent Page on your web browser and start exploring or listing rental opportunities.

-## Usage

-1. **Explore Rentals:**
-   Browse through the available rental listings, using the search and filter options to narrow down your choices.

-2. **Create a Listing:**
-   If you have something to rent, create a listing by providing detailed information, uploading images, and setting the terms of the rental.

-3. **Communication:**
-   Use the integrated messaging system to communicate with potential renters or landlords and finalize rental agreements.

 ## Folder Structure

-In the provided README template, I used a combination of semantic and non-semantic HTML tags, along with Markdown syntax.
+In the provided README template, I used a combination of semantic and non-semantic HTML tags.
 Here's a breakdown:

 Semantic HTML Tags: